 6. Online Purchases

 Whether a special model or classic car, tech-savvy car lovers and collectors can find just what they want over the internet.
 Once they’ve purchased, they may want to ship their “new” car rather than have it driven to their location.

 7. Special Repair Jobs

-When something isn’t working right on your car, you probably just take it into your local body shop or dealer.
+When something isn’t working right on your car, you probably just take it to your local body shop or dealer.
 Not so for those who own special kit cars, high-end imported cars, or classic cars.
 These vehicles often need special treatment that is often not available locally, so they need to be transported.

 8. On the Race Circuit

 In the era of the “amateur” who competes “for fun”, regional racing circuits are a big draw.
-Many who compete on these circuits are not ready to commit to the purchase of their own trailer to haul their hot rods, which are usually not street legal, to the next event.
+Many who compete on these circuits are not ready to commit to the purchase of their own trailer to haul their hot rods, which are usually not street-legal, to the next event.